Memory refresh: CPU-based refresh

-Some early microprocessors (e.g. the Zilog Z80) provided special internal registers that could provide the Row-Address Strobe (RAS) to refresh dynamic memory cells, the register being incremented on each refresh cycle.
+Some early microprocessors (e.g. the Zilog Z80) provided special internal registers that could provide the Row Address Strobe (RAS) to refresh dynamic memory cells, the register being incremented on each refresh cycle.
 This could also be accomplished by other integrated circuits already being used in the system, if these already generated cycling accesses across RAM (e.g. the Motorola 6845).
-In CPUs such as the Z80, the availability of a RAS refresh was a big selling-point due to its simplifying hardware design.
-Here, RAS refresh is signalled by a unique combination of address and control wires during operationally redundant clock cycles (T-States), i.e. during instruction decode/execution when the buses may not be required.
-Instead of the bus being inactive during such T-states, the refresh register would be presented on the address bus along with a combination of control wires to indicate to the refresh circuitry.
+In CPUs such as the Z80, the availability of a RAS refresh was a big selling point due to its simplifying hardware design.
+Here, RAS refresh is signaled by a unique combination of address and control wires during operationally redundant clock cycles (T-States), i.e. during instruction decode and execution when the buses may not be required.
+Instead of the bus being inactive during such T-states, the refresh register would be presented on the address bus along with a combination of control signals to activate the refresh circuitry.

-In early versions of the Z80, the ubiquity of 16 kB RAM chips (i.e. having 128 rows) and something of a lack of foresight resulted in the R register only incrementing over a 7 bit-wide range (0–127, i.e. 128 rows); the 8th bit could be set by the user, but would be left unchanged by the internal cycling.
-With the rapid advent of 64 kbit+ DRAM chips (with an 8 bit RAS), extra circuitry or logic had to be built around the refresh signal to synthesize the missing 8th bit and prevent blocks of memory being lost after a few milliseconds.
-In some contexts, it was possible to utilise interrupts to flip the 8th bit at the appropriate time and thus cover the entire range of the R register (256 rows).
-Another method, perhaps more universal but also more complex in terms of hardware, was to use an 8-bit counter chip, whose output would provide the refresh RAS address instead of the R register: the refresh signal from the CPU was used as the clock for this counter, resulting in the memory row to be refreshed being incremented with each refresh cycle.
-Later versions and licensed "work-alikes" of the Z80 core remedied the non-inclusion of the 8th bit in automatic cycling, and modern CPUs have greatly expanded on such basic provisioning to provide rich all-in-one solutions for DRAM refresh.
+In early versions of the Z80, the ubiquity of 16 kB RAM chips having 128 rows and something of a lack of foresight resulted in the R register only incrementing over a 7 bit-wide range (0–127, 128 rows); the 8th bit could be set by the user, but would be left unchanged by the internal cycling.
+With the advent of 64 kbit+ DRAM chips (with 256 rows), extra circuitry or logic had to be built around the refresh signal to synthesize the missing 8th bit and prevent blocks of memory contents from being lost after a few milliseconds.
+In some contexts, it was possible to utilize interrupts and software to flip the 8th bit at the appropriate time and thus cover the entire range of the R register (256 rows).
+Another method, perhaps more universal but also more complex in terms of hardware, was to use an 8-bit counter chip, whose output would provide the refresh RAS address instead of the R register.
+The refresh signal from the CPU was used as the clock for this counter, resulting in the memory row being incremented with each refresh cycle.
+Later versions and licensed work-alikes of the Z80 core remedied the non-inclusion of the 8th bit in automatic cycling, and modern CPUs have greatly expanded on such basic provisioning to provide rich all-in-one solutions for DRAM refresh.